Amazon FBA Startup Costs

 🏷️ Private Label

-Creating your own branded version of an existing product—often by modifying or repackaging.
+The process of creating your own branded version of an existing product—often by modifying or repackaging.

 Pros: